 Every now and again I see 4WD’s on the road, or in the bush that really make me wonder what the owner was thinking when they modified it.
 These days, there are thousands of different modifications you can do to your 4WD.
 The thing is though, how often have you stopped to consider the downsides?
+Yes, there are very obvious downsides, and this comes as part of 15 common mistakes to avoid when modifying your 4WD.

 When you see 4WD accessories for sale, they are marketed so you only see how they will benefit your 4WD.
 Dig a little deeper though, and you will see that every modification you do to your 4WD will have downsides attached to it as well.
 The purpose of this post is to explore the downsides of adding 4WD accessories, so you can save money, and get what you want out of your 4WD.